anafdal/CGT521_HW2/README.md

 # CGT521_HW2
 Spring 2020

-Use Framebuffers to pick the models.
+Use Framebuffers to pick the models in LabFBO.cpp